 Better professionally networked executives are likely to have a competitive advantage as they have access to more information, making them better aware and able to make better comparisons, leaving room for company growth performance.

 In the British Journal of Management, a published study suggests that companies even rely on the board members becoming information “agents”, using professional networking to enhance business performance and bring more angles and perspectives to the table.
-Reputably, it works to the extent that some even suggest that a better connected executive should have a higher compensation.
+Reputably, it works to the extent that some even suggest that a better-connected executive should have higher compensation.

 No, don’t hire your friends